raphaelkhan8/Stockly/README.md

 You have installed PostgreSQL on your local machine.
 If not, you can install it golbally by running the following command:
 `npm install -g pg`

-Fork this repository and clone them to your local machine.
-Open the project in an IDE and you will find two repos: client and server.
+Fork this repository and clone it to your local machine.
+Open the project in an IDE to get started.

-In two seperate terminals, Run `cd client` to move into the client repo and `cd server` to get into the server repo.
-In each terminal, run `npm install` to install dependencies.
-In the server terminal, run `pip install dependencies.txt` to install Python dependencies.
+Run `npm install` to install Node/React/database dependencies.
+Afterwards, run `pip install dependencies.txt` to install the Python dependencies.

-After dependencies have been installed, run `npm run client` in the client terminal to get the front-end running.
+After all dependencies have been installed, open up another terminal.
+Run `npm run client` to get the front-end running.
 This will open the app in the browser.

 ## Development server
 In order to start the server, you will need PostgreSQL installed on your machine and a .env file with the database connection string: